mediablends/main-page/README.md

 # main-page
-this is the staic page that I want for mediablends
+Planning a static site for mediablends